drew-mn/Week13_Day_2_Homework/README.md

   - A `Folder` should have:
      - a title
      - list of files
+     - a user

+- Creata a seeding file `DataLoader` component to pre-seed the database.
-- Test with Data Loader, running the application and manually inspecting postgres
+- Test with unit tests and manually inspecting postgres
-- Enable Spring Data REST to create the RESTful routes
+- Enable Spring Data REST to create the RESTful routes to GET, POST, PUT, and DELETE
-- Test GET and POST routes using Insomia REST Client

 ## Planning